hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

         - don’t insert multiple messages for the same node
         - don’t insert any messages if voting window has closed
     - if inserted into the TSS data map, ensure that the message is forwarded to the TSS Message Validator
+    - if it is a self TSS message, forward the message to the TSS Message creator.
 2. Handle `TssVote` system transactions
     - handled in consensus order
     - insert into TSS data map if it is legal to do so